Lamden/wallet-integration-example/README.md

 ```
 It could happen that a user deleted the keypair that was created for your dApp previously, and now is trying to connect to your dApp again.  <br>
 In that case you will get this error: <br>
-**Your dDapp was previoulsy approved but no matching vk is currently found in the wallet.
-Prompt the user to restore their keypair for &lt;previous vk&gt;, or send a "reapprove request" to have another keypair generated.** <br>
+**Your dApp was previously approved but no matching vk is currently found in the wallet.
+Prompt the user to restore their keypair for vk 'user's key' or add 'reapprove = true, newKeypair = true' to your approve request to have a new keypair generated.** <br>

 If you need to generate a new keypair you can specify the newKeypair flag like this.
 A brand new keypair will be generated in the Lamden Wallet and associated to your dApp.
 ```javascript
 detail.newKeypair = true
 ```

 ## Getting Wallet Information
 Wallet Information Details: